cilliantighe/Interactive_Graphics_P5/01_introduction/01_Random_Walker_with_4_outcomes/README.md

 The 'constrain' function below ensures that the x/y co-ordinates stay within the canvas bounds

 ### Setup & Draw
 In P5 there are two main methods that need to be called.
-These are 'Setup' and 'Draw'.
-Everything that is wrapped within the 'Steup' method is only called **ONCE**
+These are 'setup' and 'draw'.
+Everything that is wrapped within the setup method is only called **ONCE**

 ```js
 function setup() {